 - Yes.
 This topic is addressed through various sections of the plan Section 4: Highway Element, Section 5: Highway Project Evaluation, Section 6: Transit Element, Section 7: Bicycle and Pedestrian/Greenway Element, Section 8: Congestion Management, Safety Management, and Security Element, and Section 10: Financial Plan Element. - Yes.
 This was addressed in Section 4: Highway Element, Section 6: Transit Element, Section 7: Bicycle and Pedestrian/ Greenway Element, and Section 10: Financial Plan Element. - Yes.
 This was addressed in Section 5: Highway Project Evaluation. - Yes.
 This topic was addressed in Section 7: Bicycle and Pedestrian/Greenway Element. - Yes.
 This topic was addressed in Section 7: Bicycle and Pedestrian/Greenway Element. - Yes.
 The financial plan is addressed in Section 10: Financial Plan Element. - Yes.
 This topic is included in Section 8: Congestion Management. - 11.
 Yes.
 The 2040 LRTP was adopted in March 2015.
 The 2045 LRTP is underway for a tentative adoption March 2020. - 12.
 Yes.
 The MPO has sent in the past, all updates/amendments of the LRTP to FHWA and FTA via the ALDOT's Local Transportation Bureau.
 When the Year 2040 Transportation Plan is amended, the MPO will still comply.
 13. Yes.
 14. Yes.
-15. Yes. - 16.
-Yes.
-Project priority is based upon the year the projects are programmed into the TIP, considering the anticipated funding to be received per year. - 17.
-Yes.
-The previous FY2016-2019 TIP included regionally significant projects that were funded 100 percent by the City of Huntsville and by the City of Madison/Madison County. - 18.
-Yes. - 19.
-Yes. - 20.
-Yes.
-The list of obligated projects is also available at www.huntsvillempo.org - 21.
-Yes, as stated in our adopted Public Participation Plan (PPP). - 22.
-Yes. - 23.
-Yes. - 24.
-Yes. - 25.
-Yes.
+15. Yes.
+16. Yes.
+Project priority is based upon the year the projects are programmed into the TIP, considering the anticipated funding to be received per year.
+17. Yes.
+The previous FY2016-2019 TIP included regionally significant projects that were funded 100 percent by the City of Huntsville and by the City of Madison/Madison County.
+18. Yes.
+19. Yes.
+20. Yes.
+The list of obligated projects is also available at www.huntsvillempo.org

+25. Yes.
 The 3C's process is documented in all plans.